 Where to eat: Restaurants in Pisa

 La Sosta dei Cavalieri.
-Small and cozy, the wood interior design is the perfect surrounding for a traditional Tuscan meal.
-They serve both seafood/fish and meat-based washed with a good local wine.
+Small and cosy, the wood interior design is the perfect surrounding for a traditional Tuscan meal.
+They serve both seafood/fish and meat-based washed with a glass of good local wine.
 The restaurant is in Via San Frediano 3.

 Ristorante La Clessidra.
 Serving both fish and meat dishes, La Clessidra suggests also two sampling menus.
 One with fish and one with meat, to give guests the chance to try different dishes.
 La Clessidra restaurant is located in Via del Castelletto 26/30.

 Yame Yame Kebab & Pizza.
 If you are on a budget, stop at Yame Yame Kebab & Pizza.
 You have a good choice of Turkish-style kebab, deal menus, vegetarian options and some pizza by the slice.
 The restaurant is 2-5 minutes walk from “Stazione Pisa Centrale” train station in Viale Antonio Gramsci.

 How to get to the beach from Pisa